 The physician and patient become active partners.
 Such a partnership allows the patient to truly be in control of improving their health and achieving optimal wellness.

 What is the difference between integrative and functional medicine doctor?

 Various forms of alternative medicine, such as functional medicine and integrative medicine, have been quickly gaining popularity in the 21st century.
-Many believe functional and integrative medicine are the future of medicine.
+Many believe that functional and integrative medicine are the future of medicine.
 Physicians are beginning to take a more holistic approach to treat patients, no longer just concentrating on treating disease.
 Although functional medicine and integrative medicine have similarities and overlap in several areas, there are a few factors that make each discipline somewhat unique.